Can Syria heal? For many, Step 1 is learning the difficult truth.

 “Sednaya is death,” he says later, lifting his shirt to reveal a sea of bruises on his back.

-“They would tell us you are dogs who did not deserve to eat.
+“They would tell us, you are dogs who did not deserve to eat.
 Killing people became a matter of habit,” he says.
 “There are so many things I want to forget.”